jkschin/jkschin.github.io/_posts/2021-05-16-blockchain-and-money.md

 - Pre-Reading: Nakamoto paper itself.
 I glanced through it before.
 Read it again and got the ideas except for the probabilities on attacking the network and Gambler's Ruin.
 - Mostly cryptography basics so nothing new to write about in this lesson.

+## Lesson 4
+- Pre-Reading: [BTC Step by Step](https://blockgeeks.com/guides/best-bitcoin-script-guide/).
+I thought this was cool.
+To walk through every step of the BTC transaction process and understand how a transaction is made.
+- Pre-reading [Various Consensus Protocols](https://www.coindesk.com/short-guide-blockchain-consensus-protocols).
+I thought Intel's proof of elapsed time was cool.
+- [This](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/ch08.html) is not pre-reading but it helped me understand how mining works under the hood.
+I had trouble with understanding mempool and the transactions previously.